Page Banner

 Comprehensive Statewide Flood Vulnerability and Sea Level Rise Data Set

-The statewide data set will include information necessary to determine the risks to inland and coastal communities.
-DEP’s Chief Science Officer, Dr. Mark Rains, is working in coordination with necessary experts, including the Florida Flood Hub for Applied Research and Innovation, and resources to develop statewide sea level rise projections that incorporate temporal and spatial variability, to the extent practicable, for inclusion in the data set.
+The statewide data set includes information necessary to determine the risks to inland and coastal communities.
+DEP’s Chief Science Officer, Dr. Mark Rains, worked in coordination with necessary experts, including the Florida Flood Hub for Applied Research and Innovation, and resources to develop statewide sea level rise projections that incorporate temporal and spatial variability, to the extent practicable, for inclusion in the data set.
+A GIS Map Viewer of the data set can be found here.

 Comprehensive Statewide Flood Vulnerability and Sea Level Rise Assessment (Modeling and Predicting Vulnerable Areas)